AronSchulman/MMAtt-DTA/README.md

 ## User instructions

 To use the models, you need to download them from Zenodo: https://zenodo.org/doi/10.5281/zenodo.10589695.
-Create a directory called `models` and place the downloaded `interaction_score_models` and `pchembl_models` directories in the `models` directory.
+In the root of the repository, create a directory called `models`.
+Place the downloaded `interaction_score_models` and `pchembl_models` directories in the `models` directory.

 The relevant script for users is `src/main_user_predict.py`.